arthurm101/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---
 <br/>
  &ensp;  &ensp; &ensp; I'm passionate about humanity's access to space and advancing civilization beyond Earth.
 Through hardware development, data analysis, and design improvements, I seek to continue contributing to meaningful endeavors to better understand our universe.
-Through the production, test, and integration of optical components, I am interested in expanding capabilities to transmit high-rate data via laser communication systems.A future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.
+Through the production, test, and integration of optical components, I am interested in expanding capabilities to transmit high-rate data via laser communication systems.
+A future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.